 The Parthenon, the main temple of Athens, dedicated to the goddess Athena.
-The shrine was built between 447 and 438; the decoration was finished in 432.
+The shrine was built on the acropolis between 447 and 438; the decoration was finished in 432.
 The building is still impressive because it is made of beautiful Pentelic marble.

 The Statue of Athena